 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-Over 600 miles of shoreline, 70 islands, and 120 miles of trolling possibilities await you - Anglers visiting the Lake Champlain Region have some tough decisions to make.
+With more than 600 miles of shoreline, 70 islands, and 120 miles of trolling possibilities, anglers visiting the Lake Champlain Region have some tough decisions to make.
 Not only do they have to grapple with which section of water they want to hit, they also have to decide which species to target.

 Numerous boat launches provide ample parking for your vehicle and easy lake access for your rig.
-If you want to give the bass fishing sport a try, experienced guides are available to introduce you to the techniques and provide all the appropriate tackle.
+If you want to give bass fishing a try, experienced guides are available to introduce you to the techniques and provide all of the appropriate tackle.
 Come on, get hooked!

 Put it all together and it's no surprise that fishermen and women flock to the Lake Champlain Region each year.
 You'll want to spend more than a day checking out our top-shelf fishing holes, and we have plenty of options for you to hang your fishing hat at the end of the day, and grab a great meal as well and recharge for the next morning.